 By German law, all students are required to carry German health insurance while they are enrolled as regular students at a German university.
-AYF students are required to enroll through Dr. Walter GmbH in an Educare24 (L) insurance for the month of September and in Techniker Krankenkasse (TK) starting October 2014.
-You will therefore generally have two different insurance policies as an AYF participant, one for September and another one for the remainder of the academic year.
-If you intend to travel to Germany prior to September 1, you may wish to obtain a separate short-term travel medical insurance for your trip.
-Students should contact their study abroad office for important additional insurance information.)
+AYF students are required to enroll in Techniker Krankenkasse (TK) starting October 2016.
+Your home university will take out a US insurance policy on your behalf that provides coverage for the whole year (HTH Worldwide or CISI).
+These respective insurances are your primary coverage for the month of September.
+Information will be provided during orientation, but students should contact their study abroad office for important additional insurance information.